John-Stream/JohnStream/README.md

 ## How It Works

 1. When code is pushed to the `develop` branch, the workflow triggers
-2. It checks if any model files have been changed
+2. It checks if any database-related files have been changed (models, schema, migrations)
 3. It verifies if a PR from `develop` to `master` already exists
 4. If no PR exists, it creates one
-5. If model changes are detected, it sends a notification to Discord
+5. If database changes are detected, it sends a notification to Discord

 ## Troubleshooting